luuquangtrung/luuquangtrung.github.io/_news/2023-08-29_vinif_proposal_accepted.md

 ---
 layout: post
-title: Hot!
-We won the VinIF Grant for our three-year project on ML for typhoon formation prediction
+title: Our project on ML for typhoon formation prediction has been granted by VinIF
 date: 2023-08-29 09:00:00-0400
 inline: false
 related_posts: false